 Users can drag and drop panels on to the page.
 Panels can be arranged as desired.
 Users can then save the panel arrangement as a custom layout and even share it with others.
-Each panel can also be maximized and them minimized.
-Most panels have Settings menu that is used to futher configure its appearance.
+Most panels have Settings menu that is used to further configure its appearance.

-Q2: Can the Logical Model also be used to derived OWL schemas (‘ontologies’) that operate at a logical level?
+Q2: Can the Logical Model also be used to derive OWL schemas (‘ontologies’) that operate at a logical level?

 Yes.
 EDG can run transformation rules, so it is possible to create a class for each logical entity.
-EDG uses SHACL for ontology modeling.
-Semantics of SHACL are more aligned with the traditional data modeling schema languages.
-With this, logical attributes and logical relations can be used to create property shapes associating properties with classes.
+EDG uses SHACL for ontology modeling so we do talk about SHACL schemas.
+Semantics of SHACL are much more aligned with the traditional data modeling schema languages.
+With this, logical attributes and logical relations can be used to create SHACL property shapes that associate properties with classes.

 Q4: Could you speak briefly about the hooks between EDG and “production” databases?
 Is it only through GraphQL?